Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 d.
 Nearby Islands You Can Visit

-Koh Phangan is just 30 minutes north by speedboat – famous for Full Moon Parties plus quiet yoga retreats.
+Koh Phangan is 30 minutes north by speedboat.
+Famous for Full Moon Parties but also has quiet yoga spots.

-Ang Thong Marine Park makes an unmissable day trip to experience limestone scenery up close.
+Ang Thong Marine Park is unmissable.
+A day trip shows you limestone islands up close.

 e.
 How to Get There

-Fly to Koh Samui Airport (USM) with Bangkok Airways (1 hour 15 minutes)
+Direct flights: Bangkok Airways to Koh Samui Airport (1 hour 15 minutes)

 7. Koh Phi Phi – The Dramatic Beauty